• Skip to primary navigation

 Integration as told by the Wiregrass Farmer and Stockman newspaper

-The TC Project Archive Integration collection includes mostly clippings from the Wiregrass Farmer and Stockman, the local Turner County legal organ and newspaper, and shows the [primarily white] community stances on Integrating the Turner County Schools.
-Attempts to fund and create a private school, the Turner County Academy, as well as propose a “Freedom of Choice” plan by the Turner County Board of Education to the government were the two main actions.
-(Much like other local private institutions were created like Tiftarea Academy).
-This back-and-forth finally culminated in August 1970 when it became apparent the private school idea would fail and the school system became fully integrated.
+The TC Project Archive Integration collection includes mostly clippings from the Wiregrass Farmer and Stockman, the local Turner County legal organ and newspaper, and shows the [primarily white] community stances on integrating the Turner County Schools.
+The two main actions were attempts to fund and create a private school, the Turner County Academy, and to propose a “Freedom of Choice” plan to the government by the Turner County Board of Education.
+(Much like other local private institutions, such as Tiftarea Academy, were created).
+This back-and-forth finally culminated in August 1970, when it became apparent the private school idea would fail, and the school system became fully integrated.

-Click on each item to read the newspaper clippings.
+Click on each item to read the Wiregrass Farmer newspaper clippings.

 FORUM SET ON PRIVATE SCHOOL